vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 Let us start by defining what a package repository is.
 As stated in the Carvel [packaging documentaion](https://carvel.dev/kapp-controller/docs/latest/packaging/#package-repositories), a package repository is a collection of packages that are grouped together.
 So what does this mean, a grouping of packages?
 The package repository author is grouping individual packages together to provide a curated set of functionality.
 Imagine a collection of all the versions of Contour.
 Or a collection of Ingress, Secret and Certificate management packages predefined and pre-configured for a getting started training class.
 Or maybe a set of advanced functionality for a secured, highly available production ready cluster.

-Tanzu Community Edition will provide 2 package repositories, `core` and `user-managed`.
+Tanzu Community Edition will provide 3 package repositories:
+* `core`
+* `main`
+* `beta`

 The `core` package repository will contain packages that are required for bootstrapping, running and management of clusters.
 The `core` packages are not intended for end-user configuration.
 The `user-managed` package repository contains an opinionated collection of packages that TCE believes works well together and provides a solid foundation to build an application on top of.
+The `beta` repository contains new or version bumped packages awaiting further validation and test before inclusion in the `main` user-managed repository.

 TCE user managed packages can and will receive updates at any time.
 Independent of a TCE release, packages can be updated and commited to the GitHub repository, have an `imgpkgBundle` pushed to an OCI registry, and included into the TCE main package repository.
 Core packages, on the other hand, are tied to TKG releases.
 Updates to these packages will only occur in conjunction with a planned TKG release.

+### Package Repositories Tagging

+Package Repositories should be tagged in the OCI registry.

+* `main`

+    `main` will always have a tag `:stable` that points to a package repository with a known good collection of packages.
+That repositry should also have a tag representing the current TCE release version.

+    As package versions are updated and pushed to GitHub and the OCI registry, new versions of the `main` repository can be generated and pushed.
+These versions should be tagged with a prerelease notation, such as `:0.6.0-alpha.2`

+    As part of the release process when an official TCE release is cut, the `main` repository from the `package-updates` branch should be promoted to the `main` GitHub branch as well as the release branch.

+* `beta` - wip

+* `core` - wip

+### How/When do Packages Repositories get updated?

+    wip

 ## Packages, Revisited